CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 ***

 ### How do I join?
-Sign up using this [Google form](https://forms.gle/b4PdHAAzDghwEJmR6) by Monday, October 25th.
-Corey will send Zoom links to access each day's events via email.
+Registration is in two steps:
+1. Register on [Eventbrite](https://www.eventbrite.com/e/trash-data-dive-2021-tickets-178226840277) by Monday, October 25th.
+All registrants will receive a calendar invite as a save-the-date.
+A Zoom link to the event will be emailed to all registrants on Tuesday, October 26th.
+2. Fill out this [Google form](https://forms.gle/b4PdHAAzDghwEJmR6) so we can learn more about your interest in trash data!

 ***